-- (4) Familiarity Members having a close or longstanding relationship with an attest client or knowing individuals or entities (including by reputation) who performed nonattest services for the client. - i.
-A member of the attest engagement team whose spouse is in a key position at the client, such as the client's chief executive officer - ii.
+- customer, competitor, or potential acquisition of the employing organization. - iii.
+A member has sued or expressed an intention to sue the employing organization or its officers, directors, or employees. - (4) Familiarity Members having a close or longstanding relationship with an attest client or knowing individuals or entities (including by reputation) who performed nonattest services for the client. - A member of the attest engagement team whose spouse is in a key position at the client, such as the client's chief executive officer - ii.
 A partner of the firm who has provided the client with attest services for a prolonged period - iii.
 A member who performs insufficient audit procedures when reviewing the results of a nonattest service because the service was performed by the member's firm - iv.
 A member of the firm having recently been a director or officer of the client - v.
-A member of the attest engagement team whose close friend is in a key position at the client - (5) Undue influence Attempts by an attest client's management or other interested parties to coerce the member or exercise excessive influence over the member. - i.
-A threat to replace the member or the member's firm over a disagreement with client management on the application of an accounting principle - ii.
-Pressure from the client to reduce necessary audit procedures for the purpose of reducing audit fees - iii.
-A gift from the client to the member that is other than clearly insignificant to the member - (6) Financial self-interest Potential benefit to a member from a financial interest in, or from some other financial relationship with, an attest client. - i.
-Having a direct financial interest or material indirect financial interest in the client - ii.
-Having a loan from the client, from an officer or director of the client, or from an individual who owns 10 percent or more of the client's outstanding equity securities - iii.
-Excessive reliance on revenue from a single attest client - iv.
-Having a material joint venture or other material joint business arrangement with the client
+A member of the attest engagement team whose close friend is in a key position at the client

+Also included is the threat that, due to a long or close relationship with a person or an employing organization, a member will become too sympathetic to their interests or too accepting of the person's work or employing organization's product or service.
+Examples of familiarity threats include the following: